website templates | css templates | dreamweaver templates | frontpage templates | golive templates | expression web templates

 Dreamweaver Templates

 Some of my peers consider Dreamweaver Templates to be one of Dreamweaver's greatest assets.
 Stated simplistically, Dreamweaver Templates are really big Library Items.
 Instead of occupying a small part of a page, Templates control a large portion of a page, all areas that are to be kept consistent throughout most of a website.
 Areas within the page are made editable so new content can be inserted from page to page.
-Many of our Template Store templates designed for Dreamweaver, available for purchase on this site, are based on Dreamweaver Templates.
+All of our Template Store templates designed for Dreamweaver, available for purchase on this site, are based on Dreamweaver Templates.

 1. Build a web page as you normally would, including graphics, text, css, navigation, etc.